 Measurable Result: For a collection strategy to be effective, it must also have measurable results.
 Step one of the collection strategy was to identify the objective of your collection results.
 If that step has been done correctly you will already have an understanding of what collection results need to be tracked.
 Most BHPH dealer management software have built in reports that track payment and collection activity.
 The difference between software programs may be how many types of reports are available to monitor your payment and collection activity.
 For example, if the objective of your collection strategy was to increase cash flow, you will want to monitor delinquency reports, recency reports and bank deposit reports.
 The delinquency report will monitor changes in the number of accounts and date ranges of delinquent accounts.
 An improvement in delinquency will result in more payments being collected.
 The recency report will monitor changes in the frequency of payments being made.
 An improvement in recency will result in payments being collected more frequently.
 The bank deposit report will monitor changes in money being deposited in the bank account and should be monitored daily, weekly and monthly.
 If your collection strategy is sound, you will see an improvement in your cash flow.
 Objective accomplished.
 If there is not an improvement in your cash flow, you need to walk back the strategy and determine where the results have underperformed, and make the necessary corrections.

 In summary, the psychology behind effective collection results, starts with the end result in mind.
 In order to improve collection results you will need to change behavior.
 By permitting the customer to be completely in control of the outcome for the choices they make, the role of the collector transforms from confrontational to holding the customer accountable.
 By implementing structure, documentation and effective communication, the collection efforts produce improved performance and measurable results.
-For more details on collections strategies contact me with your questions.
+For more details on collections strategies contact us today.